ChaoShi036/ChaoShi036.github.io/projects.md

 <div style="display: flex; align-items: center;">
   <img src="/Poster_msst24.png" style="width: 200px; margin-right: 20px;">
-  <p>Computational storage device combine original storage with computing chips together give both academic and industry a new change to deploy their own work.
+  <p>Computational storage device combine original storage with computing chips together give both academic and industry a new chance to deploy their own work.
 Especially in Data Storage are, an new chance comming with offloading CPU tasks.
 We designed and deployed CSDGuard, an new framework for using CSD device for Erasure Coding and Ransomeware Detection purpose.
 The data compression feature also give much chance to do research.. </p>
 </div>